section-engineering-education/engineering-education/articles/clip-connecting-texts-and-images/index.md

 Image augmentation is first performed on the images before being passed into the image encoder module.

 Two different architectures are used for the image encoder: the ResNet-50 and the Vision Transformer (ViT).
-In the first architecture, The ResNet-50 is used as the base image encoder architecture due to its widespread use.
+The ResNet-50 model was one of the earliest convolutional neural network and has 50 layers in depth.
+Because of its deep framework, it is popularly used to train ultra deep neural network.
+In the first architecture, the ResNet-50 model is used as the base image encoder architecture.
 The global average pooling layer present in the ResNet-50 was replaced with an attention pooling mechanism popularly used in NLP to compose representations.

 In the second architecture, they used the Vision Transformer (ViT) recently introduced by Google.
 The only modification performed on this architecture is the addition of the layer normalization just before the transformer module.
 This layer is added to the combined patch and position embeddings layers.